 Of note, the other two cards, the Brim and Brim World, also earn Base Rewards but at a reduced rate of 1% and 1.5%, respectively.

 “But McDonalds already gives me free WiFi!”

 This is true, WiFi isn’t that hard to come by these days.
-However, the free Boingo WiFi membership offered by Brim can be quite useful when you’re travelling, as it allows you access to their hotspots in airports, hotels, and coffee shops.
+However, the free Boingo WiFi membership offered by Brim can be quite useful when you’re traveling, as it allows you access to their hotspots in airports, hotels, and coffee shops.

-Something I noticed in Europe was that many countries had excellent WiFi access points, but more convoluted processes for authorizing access in the form of text verification, email opt-ins and the like.
+Something I noticed in Europe was that many countries had excellent WiFi access points, but more convoluted processes for authorizing access in the form of text verification, email opt-ins, and the like.
 In these cases, something like Boingo may be more convenient.

 The most useful feature of the free Boingo membership is the fact that you can access free Wifi on WestJet flights.
 Overall, the free Boingo membership is a nice perk of the Brim cards, but not really a feature I’d go out of my way for otherwise.

 Upon finally receiving my Brim World Elite card (after a long three-week wait), I was excited to take a look at the rewards portal.